'He had unbelievable promise': Community remembers Dadeville shooting victims at two prayer vigils

 “What has our nation come to when children cannot attend a birthday party without fear?
 When parents have to worry every time their kids walk out the door to school, to the movie theater, or to the park?” he said in the release.
 “Guns are the leading killer of children in America, and the numbers are rising – not declining.”

-Alabama Senator Tommy Tuberville, former Auburn football coach, also made a comment on Twitter that said: “Heartbreaking news overnight from Dadeville.
-Praying this Sunday morning for all of the victims, their families, and the entire Dadeville community."
+Alabama Sen. Tommy Tuberville, former Auburn football coach, also made a comment on Twitter.

+“Heartbreaking news overnight from Dadeville.
+Praying this Sunday morning for all of the victims, their families, and the entire Dadeville community," he tweeted.

+Alabama Sen. Katie Boyd Britt also took to Twitter to respond to the shooting.